 You will be able to see stings on the surface of the fruit.
 The larvae are about ½ inches (1.25 cm) long.

 Pepper maggots bore into the pepper fruit, eating along the way.
-When they are ready to turn into pupae, they move out, leaving a small hole.
+When ready to turn into pupae, they move out, leaving a small hole.

 Not only do the maggots damage the fruit from inside, but bacteria can enter through the exit holes.
 These also destroy the fruit.

 You may not be able to see the damage from pepper maggot flies easily.
-Often, the only sign is if the fruits decay, or even mature prematurely.
+Often, the only sign is if the decay of the fruit, or even mature prematurely.

-Rabbits are fairly indiscriminate feeders and will eat just about any of the plants in your garden.
+Rabbits are fairly indiscriminate feeders and eat just about any plant in your garden.

-They do not generally go for mature pepper plants, but are quite keen feeders and will choose to eat the new shoots and young leaves.
+They do not generally go for mature pepper plants but are keen feeders and will choose to eat the new shoots and young leaves.

-Occasionally, they will eat the young fruit but generally concentrate on the leaves and even stems.
+Occasionally, they eat the young fruit but concentrate on the leaves and stems.

-The best and friendliest way to keep rabbits from eating your pepper plants is to make sure the vegetable patch is properly fenced.
+The best and friendliest way to keep rabbits from eating your pepper plants is to ensure the vegetable patch is properly fenced.

-If deer get into your garden, they can eat the leaves and even stems of your plants.
+If deer get into your garden, they can eat your plants’ leaves and even stems.

 Although they generally won’t specifically seek out peppers, they may eat some of the leaves of your pepper plants, particularly during droughts.

-Deer don’t go for the fruit but can definitely damage the rest of the pepper plants.
+Deer don’t go for the fruit but can damage the rest of the pepper plants.

 Ironically, a good way to prevent deer from eating your pepper plants is to spray them with a mild mix of pepper sauce.

-Is it only insects that eat my pepper plants at night?
+Is it insects that eat my pepper plants at night?

 The most common animals that eat your pepper plants at night are insects, usually the larvae of flies and moths.
 However, slugs and snails also eat the leaves of pepper plants.
 Rabbits and even deer can eat them at night if they get into your garden.

-Can I always tell easily if something is eating my pepper plant at night?
+Can I tell easily if something is eating my pepper plant at night?

 If a snail, rabbit, or deer eats your pepper plant, you will see the damaged leaves and stems.
 A cutworm will cause the whole plant to fall.
 However, some maggots and worms get into the peppers themselves and you won’t see the damage easily, possibly only when the fruit begins to rot.